hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Using helper scripts

 **Important:** As a prerequisite to using this guide, and before continuing, you must make sure that you have successfully <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">set up your own VPN server</a>, and (optional but recommended) <a href="../README.md#upgrade-libreswan" target="_blank">upgraded Libreswan</a> to the latest version.
+Docker users, see <a href="https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README.md#configure-and-use-ikev2-vpn" target="_blank">here</a>.

 You may use this helper script to automatically set up IKEv2 on the VPN server:

 ```
-wget https://git.io/ikev2setup -O ikev2setup.sh && sudo bash ikev2setup.sh
+wget https://git.io/ikev2setup -O ikev2.sh && sudo bash ikev2.sh
 ```

 The <a href="../extras/ikev2setup.sh" target="_blank">script</a> must be run using `bash`, not `sh`.
 Follow the prompts to set up IKEv2.
 When finished, continue to [configure IKEv2 VPN clients](#configure-ikev2-vpn-clients) and check [known issues](#known-issues).
 If you wish to generate certificates for additional VPN clients, refer to step 4 in the next section.